 Want to see the best foods to eat when you're interested in increasing your intake of a particular nutrient?
 Visit our Top Foods Lists page.
 There you'll find a list of the most important nutrients, such as vitamin C, calcium, and zinc.
 Click on one of those nutrients and you'll be presented with a list of the 100 food items with the highest content of that particular nutrient.

-Health Trends for 2023: In 2023, the fields of diet, exercise, and nutrition have seen, and will see, significant developments and trends, reflecting a growing focus on holistic well-being and personalized approaches.
+Health Trends for 2023: In 2023, the fields of diet, exercise, cognitive health, and nutrition have seen, and will see, significant developments and trends, reflecting a growing focus on holistic well-being and personalized approaches.

 One of the prominent trends in diet has been the rise of plant-based and flexitarian lifestyles.
 More people are embracing the benefits of reducing their meat consumption and opting for plant-based alternatives, motivated by concerns for environmental sustainability and animal welfare.
 As a result, there has been an upsurge in innovative plant-based products, such as meat substitutes and dairy alternatives, catering to a wider range of dietary preferences.